4d/docs/website/translated_docs/es/Tags/tags.md

 > For security reasons, it is recommended to use the [`4DTEXT`](#4dtext) tag when processing data introduced from outside the application, in order to prevent the [insertion of malicious code](#prevention-of-malicious-code-insertion).

-## 4DIF, 4DELSE, 4DELSEIF and 4DENDIF
+## 4DIF, 4DELSE, 4DELSEIF y 4DENDIF

 #### Syntax: `<!--#4DIF expression-->` {`<!--#4DELSEIF expression2-->...<!--#4DELSEIF expressionN-->`} {`<!--#4DELSE-->`} `<!--#4DENDIF-->`